How to Use This Calculator

 What is the average sales tax rate in the US?

-The average combined state and local sales tax rate in the U.S. typically hovers around 7% to 7.5% in 2025, though this can vary annually.
-Individual state rates range from 0% (in five states) to over 7%, with local taxes often adding several percentage points on top, making the effective rate highly localized.
+The average combined state and local sales tax rate in the U.S. typically hovers around 7% to 7.5% (0.07 to 0.075 in decimal) in 2026, though this can vary annually.
+Individual state rates range from 0% (in five states) to over 7%, with local taxes often adding several percentage points on top.

 Does sales tax apply to services or only goods?

 Whether sales tax applies to services depends entirely on the state and local jurisdiction.
-While most states primarily tax tangible goods, an increasing number are extending sales tax to certain services, such as digital streaming, telecommunications, or even repair services.
-It's essential to check specific state tax laws for clarity on service taxation.
+While most states primarily tax tangible goods, an increasing number are extending sales tax to certain services, such as digital streaming, telecommunications, or repair services.
+Check specific state tax laws for clarity.